 Storm Song is a rhythmic and rhyming book about three kids in the midst of a dark and long storm.
 Some pages feature onomatopoeia (boom, bang, rumble, rap) and other pages feature describing words (like flash and sparkle).
-When we learned about onomatopoeia in my Language Arts class, we used this book.
+When I introduce onomatopoeia in my Language Arts class, we use this book.

 Storm Song by Nancy Viau is just right for my kids at this time.
 The other night, we were awakened by the tornado alarm.
 Although everything turned out to be fine, the noisy and violent storm was memorable for my young kids.
 Every since, Strawberry has been making thunder noises: “Boom!
 Boom!”